SanKolisetty/AlgoWizard/README.md

 # Brief Overview
 [(Back to top)](#table-of-contents)

+The goal is to develop a user-friendly software solution that provides organized learning modules on a variety of data structures and algorithms.
+To make learning easier, the program includes step-by-step explanations, visual aids, and interactive aspects.
+Quizzes and assessments have been implemented to test students’ understanding and encourage learning.

 Key features of the Data Structures Learning Software include:

   - Step-by-step explanations of fundamental data structure concepts.